Moe-Karim/RecapPro/README.md

 ###  Mastering AI Interaction: Unveiling the Power of Prompt Engineering:

-- This project uses advanced prompt engineering techniques to optimize the interaction with natural language processing models.
-By skillfully crafting input instructions, we tailor the behavior of the models to achieve precise and efficient language understanding and generation for various tasks and preferences.
+This project leverages advanced prompt engineering techniques to optimize interactions with AI models for transcription analysis, gap filling, and topic segmentation.
+By carefully designing input prompts, we enhance language understanding and generation, ensuring precise responses tailored to video content.
+Key implementations include:

+- **Transcription Analysis:** Structuring AI queries to improve accuracy in speech-to-text conversion.
+- **Gap Filling:** Crafting prompts that guide AI in generating contextually relevant content for silent sections.
+- **Topic Segmentation:** Using structured prompts to guide the AI identifying and organizing video sections based on content themes.

+These techniques refine AI responses, making Recap Pro a powerful tool for automated video processing.
 <br><br>

 <!-- AWS Deployment -->